by Joe Jamieson

 It was what I’d describe as textbook conditions.
 But I mean that in the sense that they were the kind of thing that you only saw in textbooks.

-Don’t forget we did hospital placements while we were at uni, but never saw anything like that.
+Don’t forget we did hospital placements while we were at uni, but we never saw anything like that.

 The way local dentists approached their work was a whole other learning curve.
-One patient came in with a big facial abscess and the MaxFax surgeon was just so chilled throughout the whole procedure whilst draining it.
+One patient came in with a big facial abscess, and the MaxFax surgeon was just so chilled throughout the whole procedure whilst draining it.
 He was carrying out life-saving treatment, but he was so confident in what he was doing.

 It made me realise that I wanted to get to that level.